ToolMod Pro Audio

 Stereo Mastering and Mixing

 When using the M/S matrix for mastering and mixing, the spatial image of the stereo signal can be controlled effectively.
-The BASE control alters the width of the stereo image from 0 %, mono, up to 300 % enhanced base width.
+The BASE control alters the width of the stereo image from 50 % up to 150 % enhanced base width.
 The 100 % position has a center detent and is precisely calibrated.
 Stereo base enhancement in the range from 100 % to 150 % can improve the character of a stereo mix in a unique way.
 Depending on the structure of the mix, not only the stereo base is extended over the speakers but also three dimensional effects are possible.
 The mix seems to fill the space behind the stereo base line.
 Using such settings will also result in a different level balance between the channels; the direction control can be used to readjust identical levels in both stereo channels.
 The reason for the different levels is easy to understand.
 If a particular signal is located at the position 50 % to the right, it moves more to the right when the base control is set to more than 100 %.
-Apart from different phase relations between the channels also the level relation between the channels must change to achieve the enhancement.
-Depending on the structure of the mix and the setting of the base control the resulting balance offset occurs.
+Apart from different phase relations between the channels also the level relation between the channels must change to achieve the enhancement, depending on the structure of the mix and the setting

 With all base settings above 100 %, signal components of the right channel are increased on the right channel and reduced on the left channel as far as level is concerned.
 In addition, phase reversed signal components of the right channel appear in the left channel.
 The mono compatibly is the most critical issue using enhanced base width.
 When adding both stereo channels to mono all out of phase signals in both channels will be attenuated the more, the better the levels in both channels match.
 It is essential to check the mono signal after every change of the settings extensively when using this very interesting effect.